Hail to the Deadites

-Hail to the Deadites is a 2020 Canadian documentary that was written and directed by Steve Villeneuve, who also served as one of the producers.
+Hail to the Deadites is a 2020 Canadian documentary film that was written and directed by Steve Villeneuve, who also served as one of the producers.
 The documentary premiered at the 2020 Fantasia Film Festival and centers upon the legacy of the Evil Dead franchise.

 Synopsis

 The documentary examines the fandom and legacy of the Evil Dead franchise.
-At the time the film was completed the franchise spanned three original films, one reboot film, a short film, a television series, a musical, and multiple video games and comic book series.
-For the documentary Villeneuve interviewed both people involved with the film such as Bruce Campbell, as well as fans of the movie from throughout the world.
+At the time the film was completed, the franchise spanned three original films, one reboot film, a short film, a television series, a musical, and multiple video games and comic book series.
+For the documentary, Villeneuve interviewed both people involved with the film such as Bruce Campbell, as well as fans of the movie from throughout the world.

 Production

 Hail to the Deadites took multiple years to complete.
-When making the documentary Villenevue chose not to include footage from the franchise, stating that he was "proud to say that everything you will see or hear in this documentary was created by the fans.”
+When making the documentary, Villenevue chose not to include footage from the franchise, stating that he was "proud to say that everything you will see or hear in this documentary was created by the fans."